-- 4. Final Examinations and Tests.
+- 5. Final Examinations and Tests.
 Tests and quizzes, oral or written, may be given at any time at the discretion of the instructor.
 Regularly scheduled examinations will be given at the end of each semester or session.
-Special examinations will be given at the end of each semester or session.
-Special examinations or reexaminations will be given only with the approval of the Dean. - 5.
+Special examinations or re-examinations will be given only with the approval of the Dean. - 6.
 Changing Class Schedules.
 After a student has been duly registered, he may change a class or drop a course only with the permission of the Dean or the Registrar.
-The student should consult the calendar for the last date for making such changes. - 6.
-Requirements for Graduation.
-To obtain a diploma or certificate of graduation from Chipola Junior College, a student must have completed a total of not less than 60 semester hours of college work, the last 20 semester hours being taken in residence at Chipola Junior College.
-The semester hours offered for graduation credit must be taken in one of the prescribed curricula of the college, and must include, in addition to the requirements of the prescribed curriculum, at least four (4) hours of physical education and the satisfactory completion of English 101-102.
+The student should consult the calendar for the last date for making such changes. - 7.
+Requirements for Graduation.-To obtain a diploma or certificate of graduation from Chipola Junior College, a student must have maintained a "C" average, and must have a total of not less than 60 semester hours of college work, the last 20 semester hours being taken in residence at Chipola Junior College.
+The semester hours offered for graduation credit must be taken in one of the prescribed curricula of the college, and must include at least four (4) hours of physical education, the satisfactory completion of English 101-102, at least one course in either U. S. History or Government, and Psychology 101.